 We use cookies on this site to enhance your online experience.
 By continuing to use this site, you agree to accept cookies.

 A vital component of ensuring this occurs is the nłeʔképmx (NLX) Guardians.
 The Guardians strive to build stronger connections amongst the territory through land-based learning and youth-elder ties.
-They support nłeʔképmx communities in actualizing their inherent rights by being the boots-on-the-ground and the eyes-and-ears to monitor, record, and display self-governance over the land.
+They support nłeʔképmx communities in actualizing their inherent rights by being boots-on-the-ground and eyes-and-ears to monitor, record, and display self-governance over the land.
 The NLX Guardians play a crucial role in environmental stewardship by actively engaging in the protection and restoration of tmixʷ (the land).
 They monitor wildlife populations, track changes in the landscape, and document environmental impacts across nłeʔképmx territory, working closely with local authorities and community members to ensure that tmixʷ and the people are protected, providing valuable insights based on their deep knowledge of the territory.
 They preserve and promote the transmission of nłeʔképmx knowledge, protocols, laws, and ceremonies to future generations.
 By doing so, they strengthen community ties and foster a deeper understanding and respect for nłeʔképmx culture.

-This process does not replace engagement and the crown’s legal duty to consult with the eight Participating Bands.
-We support our Participating Bands in sustainably managing natural resources and economic development in the nłeʔképmx territory in relation to mineral resource activities (ie. mineral exploration, placer operations, major mines, etc).
+This process does not replace engagement and the crown's legal duty to consult with the eight Participating Bands.
+We support our Participating Bands in sustainably managing natural resources and economic development in the nłeʔképmx territory in relation to mineral resource activities (i.e. mineral exploration, placer operations, major mines, etc.)

 Watch to learn more If you would like to learn more about the TSD and their ongoing projects, explore our informational videos!
 Watch More